AlvarBer/Persimmon/docs/src/introduction.md

-My main task was helping moving the existing codebase from `MATLAB` to `Python`, and during that process some of my co-workers were having some struggles with the language switch.
-They came from backgrounds such as Maths, Physics, Electric Engineering, Statistics or Aerospace Engineering.
+My main task was helping moving the existing codebase from `MATLAB` to `Python`, and during that process some of my co-workers were having struggles with the language switch.
+They all came from backgrounds such as Maths, Physics, Electric Engineering, Statistics or Aerospace Engineering.

 But there were no Computer Scientists even though their work requires, apart